Project-in-a-Box-JSOE/pib-portfolio/Lesson3/javascript/lesson-2/javascript-2-exercise.md

 Goal:
-1. Generate 3 picture boxes that represent left arm, right arm, body
+1. Generate 9 picture boxes that represent left arm, right arm, body.
+The pictures are given
 2. Each click on the Box, allow you to change the Headlines to the clicked box's content, to represent each arm clicked
 3.
 * Just for reference, here's how much code it will look like with copy pasting HTML without a loop *
 Stats:
-- 100 lines of code vs.
+- 100 lines of html code vs.
 - Debugging - Tougher
 - one line to control whatever text appears (instead of jumping around)

-* Debug Existing Code ---> To Create something
-* Next Mini-App -> Tic Tac Toe & List